internetofcoins/hybridd/README.md

 # Internet of Coins hybridd node system

-## NOTICE: We are migrating our code to Gitlab!
-We kindly ask your patience.
-We'll post our Gitlab link as soon as things are ready.
-Thanks, and stay tuned!
+## NOTICE: We have migrated.
+Find our latest code here: https://github.com/hybrix-io

 ## Overview